 Kimberly W. Blanchet is a partner with Barnes & Thornburg LLP's Indianapolis office and focuses her practice in the Governmental Services and Finance Department.
 Ms. Blanchet graduated from Indiana University- Bloomington in 1994 with a degree in Business-Marketing.
 In 1998, she received her Doctor of Jurisprudence degree from Indiana University-Indianapolis.

 Ms. Blanchet has four children and a wonderful husband, who reside in Indianapolis, Indiana.
 Ms. Blanchet enjoys running, teaching step interval classes and reading.
-Her family is also very active within their church, St. Thomas Aquinas and Mr. Blanchet is heavily involved in her children's activities and sports.
+Her family is also very active within their church, St. Thomas Aquinas, and Mr. Blanchet is heavily involved in their children's activities and sports.

 Peggy Welch is a part-time practicing nurse at Indiana University Health Bloomington Hospital Hospice House.
-She earned her BS in education from Mississippi College and Associates degree in nursing from Ivy Tech Community College Bloomington.
+She earned her bachelor’s in education from Mississippi College and associate degree in nursing from Ivy Tech Community College – Bloomington.
 Ms. Welch works full-time as the Executive Director of the Indiana Medical Device Manufacturers Council (IMDMC).
-Before joining the IMDMC team, Ms. Welch served 14 years as a State Representative for Indiana House District 60, which encompasses portions of Monroe and Morgan Counties.
-She was a member of the House Ways & Means Committee, the House Health Committee, and the State Budget Committee.

 To further cultivate her community involvement, Wilson is a graduate of the Stanley K. Lacy Executive Leadership Series (SKL) and serves on the SKL advisory council and the finance and program committees for the Lacy Leadership Association.
 She is also a member of the National Coalition of 100 Black Women, Alpha Kappa Alpha Sorority, and the American Physical Therapy Association (APTA), where she holds several leadership positions.